Gerola/Gerola/README.md

 # Hi there 👋
 I'm Matthew Gerola,<br><br>
-Below are some of the websites where I learn/practice.
+Below are some of the websites where I learn:

 #### Websites where I learn/practice:<br>
 - [TryHackMe](https://tryhackme.com/)